 For suppliers

-- Desired profits- By imposing a minimum order quantity (MOQ), suppliers can bargain for higher prices for their goods and boost their profit margins.
+• Desired profits- By imposing a supplier’s minimum order quantity (MOQ), suppliers can bargain for higher prices for their goods to get better profit margins.
 This enables them to achieve cost-revenue balance and increase overall profitability.

 For buyers

-- No overspending: When working with suppliers who have MOQs, buyers frequently know they are getting the best price per unit.
-Buyers can negotiate better prices and reduce their overall cost per unit by ordering in bulk.
+• No overspending: When working with suppliers who have MOQs, buyers frequently know they are getting the best price per unit.
+Buyers can negotiate better prices and reduce their overall cost per unit by ordering in bulk and getting bulk buying discounts.

 Multi-stop Deliveries Made Simple and Faster with Upper

 Upper Route Planner is an advanced software, designed to help suppliers like you to reduce your workload.
-It helps to plan routes making the most of their supply chain resources and maximize efficiency.
+It helps to plan routes making the most of their logistics resources and maximizing efficiency.

 The software helps to optimize routes regardless of your number of orders.
-Thus, you are able to cover the costs of production and meet market demand with minimized costs.
-Ultimately, reducing the risk of overproduction and ensuring that the supply chain runs smoothly.
+Thus, you can cover the costs of production and meet market demand with minimized costs.
+Ultimately, reducing the risk of overproduction and ensuring that the chain of supply runs smoothly.

 Upper Route Planner makes it simple for the admin to ensure they supply their products in the minimum time.
 It provides real-time updates so that you can closely monitor the entire process.